-Longer, sunnier days and surprising powder storms make spring ski days in Aspen some of the best.
+Fewer crowds (typically) and the chance for fresh powder make spring ski days in Aspen some of the best.
 With warmer temperatures, riders can stay out longer and make the most of soft, spring snow conditions.
 Certain lifts on all four mountains have extended their hours until 4 pm, and on select days, riders can spend extra time on the slopes with sunset skiing and KickAspen Night Skiing.

 2. Biking

-Warmer weather and plenty of sunny days make spring an ideal time to experience a variety of outdoor activities.
+Warmer weather and bluebird spring days make spring an ideal time to experience a variety of outdoor activities.
 As the snow starts to melt and lower elevation areas begin to thaw, biking trails with the most sun exposure are ready to ride.
 While March has historically seen the most snowfall of any month, bikers can still spend time on the trails by trying fat biking.
 With wider tires, fat bikes are more stable, allowing riders to pedal through tougher terrain like packed snow.
-While spring weather can be unpredictable, whether it’s warm and sunny or snow is falling, there’s always a way to explore the outdoors in Aspen.
+Later in spring, when the snow melts away, cyclists can enjoy a peaceful, car-free ride on Independence Pass or Maroon Creek Road before they open to cars for the summer in mid to late May.

 3. Fly Fishing

 While most people come and go throughout the year, the fish are year-round residents, and they are always ready to bite.
 With warmer temperatures, insects begin to hatch, marking the start of a plentiful food supply and feeding season.
 Designated as Gold Medal waters, many of the rivers around Aspen contain some of the best stretches of fly-fishing water.
-Whether you’re a first-timer or an experienced angler, spending time on the river is a must.
+Whether you’re a first-timer or an experienced angler, spending time on the river is a beautiful way to enjoy the outdoors.
 With longer spring days, visitors can enjoy fishing and still have time to experience other off-mountain activities like hiking, cross country skiing, snowshoeing, snowmobiling, and more.

 4. Lower Lodging Rates and Local Deals

 As peak season comes to an end, spring in Aspen marks the start of discounts.
 Whether you’re shopping for something new to wear or booking a lodging reservation, spring is the season of deals.
-With fewer crowds, soft snow, and warmer weather, visitors can experience everything Aspen has to offer at a discounted rate.
+With fewer crowds, soft snow, and warmer weather, visitors can experience spring in Aspen at a discounted rate.